PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 ```

 The only remaining thing is creating a schema migration that would install
 our SQL view in the database.
-This can be done by just executing an SQL script
+This can be done by executing an SQL script
 via `migrations.RunSQL` operation.
 You can find the details in the sample
 project.